ManishRShetty/ML/Copy_of_ML_Explained.md

 train_dir = path+'/horses-or-humans/train'
 ```
-train_dir:paste the path of the dataset directory(already pasted in this example)
+`train_dir:` paste the path of the dataset directory(already pasted in this example)
-        Here we pass the path of our datasets
 ```
 train_datagen = ImageDataGenerator(rescale=1/255.0)
 ```